Do hormones cause weight gain? Yes, if they are out of balance.

 Some women are so sensitive to bloating that they will put on 8-10 pounds of water weight.
 They will blame it on salty foods, poor circulation, their period.
 But it is hormonal.

 So what is out of balance?
 Estrogen!
 If you are carrying water weight, are you making too much estrogen?
 Probably not.
 Your Estrogen is out of balance with your Progesterone.

 Remember you need to make 10-50 times more progesterone than estrogen in order to stay in balance.
 If you are stressed, your progesterone is used by your adrenals to fuel the stress response.
 Meaning your estrogen becomes unopposed.
 If this lasts a long time, you become estrogen dominant.
 Not that you make too much estrogen.
 The problem is you’re not making enough progesterone.

 Estrogen dominance happens in women with polycystic ovary syndrome (PCOS).
-Because they do no ovulate consistently, they do not make enough progesterone to counterbalance estrogen.
-So why would estrogen cause bloating?
+Because they do not ovulate consistently, they do not make enough progesterone to counterbalance estrogen.
+So why would estrogen cause bloat?
 Remember estrogen is the fertilizer.
 Progesterone is the gardener.